moodlehq/moodle-php-apache/README.md

 ## Initialisation scripts

-If you would like to do additional initialization, you can add one or more `*.sh`, or `*.ini`  scripts under `/docker-entrypoint.d` (creating the directory if necessary).
-When the entrypoint script is called, it will run any executable `*.sh` script, source any non-executable `*.sh` scripts found in that directory, and will copy any `*.ini` scripts into the PHP Configuration directory (`/usr/local/etc/php/conf.d`).
+This image supports custom initialisation scripts using the the `docker-entrypoint.d` directory.
+These may be in the following formats:

+* a non-executable `.sh` script, which will be _sourced_ and alter the current context;
+* an executable `.sh` script, which will be _executed_ in the current context;
+* a `.ini` file. which will be copied into the PHP Configuration directory (`/usr/local/etc/php/conf.d`.)

+The following scripts are included as standard:

+* `10-wwwroot.sh` - a non-executable script used to guess the `APACHE_DOCUMENT_ROOT` if one is not provided.

+These scripts cannot be removed, but may be disabled by creating a file with a matching file name in your own `docker-entrypoint.d` location.

-For example, to configure PHP to support a higher `upload_max_filesize` option you might add the following to a `config/10-uploads.ini` file:
+Other scripts may also be provided, for example, to configure PHP to support a higher `upload_max_filesize` option you might add the following to a `config/10-uploads.ini` file:

 ```
 ; Specify a max filesize of 200M for uploads.